litlatte/clean-code-rest/README.md

 [Introduction](Introduction)

 ## Introduction
-A simple REST API bcakend implemented using clean code.
+A simple REST API with authentication that uses Express, JWT, MongoDB.
-Use this to kickstart your project